Claudiferock/Page/README.md

 ------------------------------
 <br />

-## Site-Status: :construction: Under re-construction
+## Site-Status: :construction: To be renovated

 :rage3: This site doesn't use any framework and not even flexbox or grid to structure it, but it was a concious decision.
 I wanted to practice using floats to  structur it and same went for not using a framework, but now it's time to change that :feet: